Ectroverse/EctroverseDjango/README.md

 - auto tick update via cronjob (Rexer)
 - 2 players registered into 1 empire?
 (Vladimir)
 - when a player is deleted from an empire decrease its number of players (Vladimir)
+- give portal on home planet, fix empire 0 (or 1 whatever) for admin

 #### v0.2 Remaining Items